braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/stylitics.md

 - Have a fallback option if there are no bundles available for the item
 	- Hide the section where Stylitics bundles live
 	- Show bundles for the next item the user viewed
-- Displaying bundle images and a list of product titles and thumbnail images to ensure the user has a clear click-through.
+- Display bundle images and a list of product titles and thumbnail images to ensure the user has a clear click-through

 {% alert note %}
 The Stylitics widget JavaScript cannot be inserted into emails as emails do not support JavaScript.